-Both of these are totally free services that let you explore your rating, identify the key factors that are affecting your credit profile and affordability scores, and gives you tips to improve them.
+Credit Monitor is a totally free service that lets you explore your rating, identify the key factors that are affecting your credit profile and affordability scores, and gives you tips to improve them.

-Credit Club and Credit Monitor automatically update your credit score monthly, meaning you can keep tabs on your score and track how your credit chances are improving over time.
+Credit Monitor automatically updates your credit score monthly, meaning you can keep tabs on your score and track how your credit chances are improving over time.

 Correct any mistakes

 It’s essential that the details held on your file are accurate.
 If you do spot a mistake on your file, you can contact the relevant agency and ask for a correction, explaining why it is wrong and supplying any appropriate supporting evidence.